getodk/collect/CONTRIBUTING.md

 As much as possible to facilitate simpler, more modular and more testable components you should follow the Dependency Inversion principle in Collect Code.
 An example tutorial on this concept can be found [here](https://www.seadowg.com/dip-lesson/).

 Because many Android components (Activity and Fragment for instance) don't allow us control over their constructors Collect uses [Dagger](https://google.github.io/dagger/) to 'inject' dependencies.
-The configuration for Dagger can be found in `AppDepdendencyComponent`.
+The configuration for Dagger can be found in [AppDepdendencyComponent](collect_app/src/main/java/org/odk/collect/android/injection/config/AppDependencyComponent.java).

 While it's important to read the Dagger [documentation](https://google.github.io/dagger/users-guide) we've provided some basic instructions on how to use Dagger within Collect below.